AndreiChertkov/tetradat/README.md

     - `python manager.py --task check --kind model --data imagenet --model vgg`

 - To run attacks with the proposed method:
-    - `python manager.py --task attack_target --kind attr --data imagenet --model googlenet --model_attr alexnet`
+    - `python manager.py --task attack --kind attr --data imagenet --model googlenet --model_attr alexnet`
         > You may use and of the models from above here.
+You may also try `--task attack_target`.

 - To run attacks with the baselines:
-    - `python manager.py --task attack_target --kind bs_onepixel --data imagenet --model googlenet`
+    - `python manager.py --task attack --kind bs_onepixel --data imagenet --model googlenet`
         > You may use and of the models from above here; and `bs_onepixel`, `bs_pixle`, `bs_square`.
+You may also try `--task attack_target`.

 ## Authors